 There is a wealth of existing information on alternative technologies to flaring in the Staff Report for Proposed Rule 1118.1.
-The current report will briefly describe a few of the technologies which are the focus of this assessment.
+The current report will briefly describe several technologies which are the focus of this assessment.
+This is not an all-inclusive list and not all the discussed technologies will be suitable for every facility, the purpose is to provide information that could be useful for facilities striving to reducing flaring at their facility.